mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/1-docker/vehicle1/README.md

 cd ../vehicle1
 ```

 To build the docker image.
-After building, his image will consist of pre-installed libraries for realm and greengrass dependencies.
+After building, his image will consist of pre-installed libraries for the realm and greengrass dependencies.

 ```
 docker build -t vehicle1 .
 ```

 To run the docker container.
-Ensure the VEHICLE_ID is the same as the vin number inserted in the first step.
+Ensure the VEHICLE_ID is the same as the _id of the Vehicle collection inserted in the first step.

 ```
-docker run -e VEHICLE_ID=<VEHICLE_ID> --name vehicle1 -d vehicle1
+docker run -e VEHICLE_ID=<_id> --name vehicle1 -d vehicle1
 ```

 To view running containers